lamarquise/printf/README.md

 Except fstrjoin, cuz that shit frees under normal circumstances so needs to also free if failure...

+Actually that does not apply for lst (freed at point of creation if error) but that might be the only one.

 So far there is only 1 point of failure that results in a unpatchable leak, if